-Hortonworks provides the following connectors for Sqoop in the HDP 2 distribution:
+Hortonworks provides the following connectors for Sgoop in the HDP 2 distribution:

-- MySQL connector: Instructions for using this connector are available here. - Netezza connector: See here and below for more information. - Oracle JDBC connector: Instructions for using this connector are available here. - PostgreSQL connector: Instructions for using this connector are here. - Microsoft SQL Server connector: Instructions for using this connector are here.
+- MySQL connector: See the Apache instructions for using this connector. - Netezza connector: See the Netezza Connector information and the Apache documentation and for more information. - Oracle JDBC connector: See the Apache documentation for using this connector. - PostgreSQL connector: See the Apache documentation for using this connector. - Microsoft SQL Server connector: See the Apache documentation for using this connector. - Teradata connector: See the Hortonworks documentation for using this connector.